-School officials must permit agents from Child Protective Services (CPS) to interview a child at school, if requested.
-School officials are not required to notify parents that CPS is interviewing a child.
-A school official may remain with the child during the interview, if requested by the child and allowed by CPS.
+Franklin Center must permit agents from Child Protective Services (CPS) to interview a child at Franklin Center if requested.
+Franklin Center is not required to notify parents that CPS is interviewing a child.
+Franklin Center personnel may remain with the child during the interview if requested by the child and allowed by CPS.

-REPORTING SCHOOL RELATED ACCIDENTS
+REPORTING SCHOOL-RELATED ACCIDENTS

-Any significant (requiring more than minor first aid) accident occurring at school will be documented on the appropriate accident form.
+Any significant (requiring more than minor first aid) accident occurring at Franklin Center will be documented on the appropriate accident form.
 The parent or emergency contact person will be notified as soon as possible.